arati2873/Pricing-Tool/README.md

 💡 Notes
 ────────────────────────────────────────

-- If you are using the Basic version, you are limited to 30,000 SKUs.
-- For larger datasets, upgrade to the Pro version.
 - Make sure your input files are saved as `.csv` (comma-separated).
 - The app requires an internet connection only for activation (if licensing is enabled).